chasewnelson/EBT/README.md

 	If the string of letters at the beginning of the line containing your script (here, it's **-rwxr-xr-x**) *does not* contain an 'x', it means it is not yet executable.
 You can add executable status by typing **chmod +x \<script.pl\>**, where \<script.pl\> is replaced with the script's name.

 ## <a name="scripts"></a>Scripts

+* <a name="aligned-fasta-group-diffs"></a>**aligned\_fasta\_group\_diffs.pl**.
+You have two or more groups of sequences, aligned to one another but in separate FASTA files, and want to identify the sites at which the groups exhibit differences.
+First, make sure all sequences are aligned to one another (even across groups), place each group of sequences in a separate FASTA file, and create a directory containing all the group FASTA files (but no others).
+Then, at the command line, call this script.
+A results file will be placed in the working directory describing positions at which the groups differ in their major nucleotide.
+(In the future, arguments will be added to allow the user to control how these sites are determined.)
+Here's an example:

+        aligned_fasta_group_diffs.pl

 * <a name="calculate-p-distance"></a>**calculate\_p\_distance.pl**.
 You want to calculate a *p*-distance between two nucleotide sequences.
 At the command line, provide this script with two arguments: two FASTA (.fa or .fasta) files, each containing one sequence, which are aligned to each other.
 This script will exclude positions which are gaps (-) or undetermined (N) in both sequences and return a *p*-distance.
 Here's an example: